10 Creative Ways to Thank Your Teachers During Teacher Appreciation Week

 5. Place candy puns in teachers’ mailboxes

 Everyone loves surprises, and teachers are no exception.
-Surprise teachers with delicious gifts in their mailboxes!
+Surprise teachers with delicious staff appreciation gifts from the principal in their mailboxes!
 There’s no shortage of clever candy puns and wonderful snack food wordplay.
-Leave a mason jar full of Mike-and-Ike’s, Skittles, or MnM’s labeled “chill pills.”
-Or, place individual portions of marshmallows, chocolate, and graham crackers in mailboxes with the phrase, “We need s’more teachers like YOU!”
-The creative and yummy options are endless!
+Leave a mason jar full of Mike-and-Ike’s, Skittles, or M&M’s labeled “chill pills.”
+Or place individual portions of marshmallows, chocolate, and graham crackers in mailboxes with the phrase, “We need s’ more teachers like YOU!”
+The creative and yummy teacher appreciation ideas for staff are endless!
 Our personal favorite: a Three Musketeers bar with a note that says, “To someone who does the work of three people – THANK YOU!”

 6. Organize a school-wide luncheon for teachers

-For those party planners, a great way to express teacher appreciation is to get the principal on board and set up a special luncheon for teachers during the day!
+For those who love teacher appreciation party themes, a great way to express teacher appreciation is to get the principal on board and set up a special luncheon for teachers during the day!
 Mrs. Kara Randall, a third-grade teacher in Dekalb County, GA, loves it when her PTA throws tablecloths over the cafeteria tables and provides volunteers to cover her classrooms (or schedules it while the students are outside the classroom).

 “This lets us have a nice meal with our coworkers away from the students for a bit—which is always appreciated!” said Kara.
 Plus, scheduling it in advance gives teachers something to look forward to all week long.